N0ury/dmm_util/README.md

 many things have been added as we go along.
 So the code is not optimal.

+**Important**
+All the data displayed are those returned by the multimeter.
+None is calculated or processed

 **How to install it:**

 1. - Using PyPi (the simplest way)